Transistor radio: Sony TR-55

 In August 1955, while still a small company, Tokyo Telecommunications Engineering Corporation introduced their TR-55 five-transistor radio under the new brand name Sony.
 With this radio, Sony became the first company to manufacture the transistors and other components they used to construct the radio.
 The TR-55 was also the first transistor radio to utilize all miniature components.
-It is estimated that only 5,000 to 10,000 units were produced.
+It's estimated that only 5,000 to 10,000 units were produced.

 Sony TR-63

 The TR-63 was introduced by Sony to the United States in December 1957.
 The TR-63 was 1/4 in narrower and 1/2 in shorter than the original Regency TR-1.
 Like the TR-1 it was offered in four colors: lemon, green, red, and black.
 In addition to its smaller size, the TR-63 had a small tuning capacitor and required a new battery design to produce the proper voltage.
 It used the nine-volt battery, which would become the standard for transistor radios.
 Approximately 100,000 units of the TR-63 were imported in 1957.
 This "pocketable" (the term "pocketable" was a matter of some interpretation, as Sony allegedly had special shirts made with oversized pockets for their salesmen) model proved highly successful.
+This should be treated with caution.
+A restored Sony TR-63 readily fits a common shirt pocket.

 The TR-63 was the first transistor radio to sell in the millions, leading to the mass-market penetration of transistor radios.
 The TR-63 went on to sell seven million units worldwide by the mid-1960s.
 With the visible success of the TR-63, Japanese competitors such as Toshiba and Sharp Corporation joined the market.
 By 1959, in the United States market, there were more than six million transistor radio sets produced by Japanese companies that represented $62 million in revenue.

 The success of transistor radios led to transistors replacing vacuum tubes as the dominant electronic technology in the late 1950s.
 The transistor radio went on to become the most popular electronic communication device of the 1960s and 1970s.
 Billions of transistor radios are estimated to have been sold worldwide between the 1950s and 2012.